coffeedrinkers/coffeedrinkers.github.com/_posts/reviews/2006-08-09-Self-Stirring-Mug-of-Decadence.md

 ![No Spoon Required](/images/spoon.jpg){: .pull-left}The mug even includes a lid to prevent spilling and retain heat.
 And in a pinch the lid can be used as a coaster.

 At $29.95, make no mistake, this is as decadent as it gets.
 If anyone has used one of these mugs I would love to hear about it, I just can't bring myself to buy one for review.

+If anyone out there has one of these we would love to hear your thoughts in the comment area below.